 Partners and funding

-The project is carried out in cooperation with key individual facilitators and following institutional partners:
+The project is funded by the German Federal Foreign Office and carried out in cooperation with key individual facilitators and following institutional partners:

 - World Without Violence NGO, Sukhum/i

 - Movement of Abkhaz Mothers for Peace and Development

 - Ilia State University, Tbilisi

 - Sulkhan-Saba Orbeliani University/Sabauni, Tbilisi